 In order to get cash, the Customer must enter his PIN number.
 In this case, the Get Cash action depends on the Password Input.

-- two types of Customer actor are available: Individual Customer or Enterprise Customer.
+- two types of Customer actor are available: Individual customer or Company customer.

 - the identity check can be performed according to two methods: typing a password or checking a fingerprint.